aqsa75/SQL_layoffs_datacleaning/README.md

-Project Overview: Layoffs Data Cleanup and Standardization This project focused on preparing a dataset of layoff information for analysis by cleaning, standardizing, and organizing the data for better usability.
+Layoffs Data Cleanup and Standardization

+This project focused on preparing a dataset of layoff information for analysis by cleaning, standardizing, and organizing the data for better usability.
 Key steps included:

 Removing Duplicates: Using SQL ROW_NUMBER and PARTITION BY functions, duplicates were identified and removed from the layoffs data to ensure each entry was unique.